 Gold ETFs provide some of the same benefits to your portfolio as bonds do and tend to rise in value as the dollar weakens.

 Investors put their money in gold because it’s a protection against inflation and it performs well when stock markets don’t.
 If you’re worried about finding a low-risk, liquid asset for your savings, buying gold may be a good option.
-As your savings grow, it’s an effective way to hedge against investments in stocks or bonds.
-Talk to a gold dealer about investing in gold and silver bullion bars and coins today.
+As your savings grow, it’s an effective way to hedge against inflation or a declining dollar.